dmd-program/dmd-100/topics/visual_design.md

   - Lightness or darkness of a color

 ### Contrast
-Two elements placed in close proximity with opposing qualities.
+Two elements placed in close proximity with opposing qualities creates contrast.
+Constrast is often used to direct focus

 ### Texture
 - Real